shivanity91/AddressLookUp/README.md

   - Make `AddressLookUp.Aggregator.Api` as a startup project and run it from VS 2022

   - The swagger URL will be - https://localhost:7085/swagger/index.html

+  or,

+  - Run docker-compose up --build, which will run all the microservices including aggregator api

+  - The swagger URL will be - http://localhost:5085/swagger/index.html